ucsb-cs148/f21/_lectures/lect09.md

 &nbsp;

 * Everyone will **take notes and submit a quick peer-feedback form** on each presentation while watching the presentations during class.
-    * Please fill in this [review form](https://forms.gle/TBA) during the video presentations.
+    * Please fill in this [review form](https://forms.gle/VKVegPG1PvGUfkCd9) during the video presentations.
 Submission of this form will count towards your lab04 points.
-If you cannot attend today's lecture, you can watch the recorded lecture and fill the form in before the end of [lab04](https://ucsb-cs148.github.io/f21/lab/lab04/).
+If you cannot attend today's lecture, you can watch the [prepared videos](https://docs.google.com/spreadsheets/d/1dXhvtRPpwhPkopjN_JF59bV_RtqDguA2QaIEntIMFLk/edit?usp=sharing) and fill the form in before the end of [lab04](https://ucsb-cs148.github.io/f21/lab/lab04/).

 <br />
 * After each video presentation, a representative from *the next group up* (or the first group, T8, in case of the last presentation) will **ask a question** to the team whose video was just shown.
 That question should be typed in a special Slack Channel @mvp-presentation (so that we capture it) and read out by the representative for the team asking the question.